slateci/slate-catalog/incubator/osg-frontier-squid/README.md

 • Squid Cache Memory Usage Limit
 • Squid Cache Disk Usage Limit

+This branch utilizes local storage as a persistent volume. **Please see the limitations section before attempting to deploy**.
+The node must have a local volume mounted before deployment.
+The helm release chart does not currently parametrize the volume mount location, so it must match exactly.
+This helm chart deploys a Persistent volume to be scheduled on a Node with the key `storage=local`, and a Persistent Volume Claim to bind the application to use that volume to store cache data.

 ## Application ##
 Frontier Squid is an HTTP cache, providing *quick access to recently downloaded data*.